Ethics in Action Framework

 Being respectful is key within the SCUB community, in order for everyone to feel welcome, understood, and heard.
 There is a zero-tolerance policy towards any form of discriminating, insulting or racist behaviours of all sorts.
 SCUB does not support any type of biased, sexist, ageist, violent, or otherwise disrespectful attitude throughout all its events, meetings, and (digital/physical) activities, concerning either the core team or any collaborative parties.

-SCUB community members are committed to assist and support each other, by noticing and calling attention to problematic behaviours, while aiming at resolving complex issues and potential complications with composure and impartiality.
+SCUB community members are committed to assisting and supporting each other, by noticing and calling attention to problematic behaviours, while aiming at resolving complex issues and potential complications with composure and impartiality.
 Advocating initially for prevention, any team member or collaborative party is advised to voice out their problem and communicate any inconvenience, so that it can be openly discussed within the community, and managed in a polite and respectful way.
 If there is a problematic attitude observed in any online or offline interaction, the involved parties will be brought together to address and process it, to avoid any escalation of the situation.
 Ultimately, it is up to the SCUB community to decide whether there is a need for an apology to effectively resolve the issue, or if further action should be taken.

 Wishing to promote and maintain a mutually respectful, inclusive, and collaborative, digital and physical environment during all processes, it is important for SCUB (and non-SCUB) members to be responsible and considerate to all at all times.
 By keeping all collective processes transparent and taking into account each others’ time, resources, and creativity, the community aspires to effectively raise awareness on artists’ and art professionals’ rights, as well as to empower their work and resilience.
 At the same time, it is ok to not agree 100% on something, but it is important that the outcome of a democratic decision-making proceeding is respected.
 There can always be room for improvement or a different course of action, but everyone is entitled to an opinion and for their effort to be appreciated, so sharing feedback, requesting input, or commenting on someone’s work is advised to be done in a polite and productive manner.